Alkaloid

 The first individual alkaloid, morphine, was isolated in 1804 from the opium poppy (Papaver somniferum).

 Alkaloids are a broad class of naturally occurring organic compounds that contain at least one nitrogen atom.
 Some synthetic compounds of similar structure may also be termed alkaloids.

 Alkaloids are produced by a large variety of organisms including bacteria, fungi, plants, and animals.
 They can be purified from crude extracts of these organisms by acid-base extraction, or solvent extractions followed by silica-gel column chromatography.
 Alkaloids have a wide range of pharmacological activities including antimalarial (e.g. quinine), antiasthma (e.g. ephedrine), anticancer (e.g. homoharringtonine), cholinomimetic (e.g. galantamine), vasodilatory (e.g. vincamine), antiarrhythmic (e.g. quinidine), analgesic (e.g. morphine), antibacterial (e.g. chelerythrine), and antihyperglycemic activities (e.g. berberine).
 Many have found use in traditional or modern medicine, or as starting points for drug discovery.
 Other alkaloids possess psychotropic (e.g. psilocin) and stimulant activities (e.g. cocaine, caffeine, nicotine, theobromine), and have been used in entheogenic rituals or as recreational drugs.
 Alkaloids can be toxic (e.g. atropine, tubocurarine).
 Although alkaloids act on a diversity of metabolic systems in humans and other animals, they almost uniformly evoke a bitter taste.

 The boundary between alkaloids and other nitrogen-containing natural compounds is not clear-cut.
 Most alkaloids are basic, although some have neutral and even weakly acidic properties.
 In addition to carbon, hydrogen and nitrogen, alkaloids may also contain oxygen or sulfur.
-Rarer still, they may contain elements such as phosphorus, chlorine, and bromine.
 Compounds like amino acid peptides, proteins, nucleotides, nucleic acid, amines, and antibiotics are usually not called alkaloids.
 Natural compounds containing nitrogen in the exocyclic position (mescaline, serotonin, dopamine, etc.) are usually classified as amines rather than as alkaloids.
 Some authors, however, consider alkaloids a special case of amines.